AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-49628-page-builder-cors-errors-prevent-product-save.md

 ---
 # ACSD-49628: [!DNL Page Builder] CORS errors prevent product save

-The ACSD-49628 patch fixes the issue where the [!DNL Page Builder] CORS errors prevent product save.
+The ACSD-49628 patch fixes the issue where [!DNL Page Builder] CORS errors prevent an admin from saving a product.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.32 is installed.
 The patch ID is ACSD-49628.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions